davidakelley/MFSS/README.md

 MFSS requires the following Matlab toolboxes:
 - Optimization Toolbox
-- Statistics Toolbox
+- Statistics and Machine Learning Toolbox

 Further functionality is available through the use of additional toolboxes:
 - Global Optimization Toolbox
-- Symbolic Toolbox
+- Symbolic Math Toolbox
 - Parallel Computing Toolbox

 Some examples and tests additionally use the Econometrics Toolbox.